Skip to main content

 The Kansas Bank CEO: $47 Million

-Perhaps the most striking case: Shan Hanes, CEO of a small Kansas bank, fell for a pig butchering scam and embezzled $47 million from his own bank to fund what he believed were legitimate crypto investments.
+Perhaps the most striking case: Shan Hanes, CEO of Heartland Tri-State Bank in Kansas, fell for a pig butchering scam and embezzled $47 million from his own bank to fund what he believed were legitimate crypto investments.
 The bank collapsed.
 He received a 24-year prison sentence.

 The lesson: Nobody is too smart or experienced to be scammed.
-These criminals are professionals who understand psychology.
+These criminals are professionals who understand psychology better than most therapists.

 The Pattern